arifinfrds/iOS-Swift-BDD-Cucumberish/README.md

 Example:

-Gherkin Language
+Gherkin Language<br>
-Feature: Adding Tasks
+Feature: Adding Tasks<br>

-Scenario: As a user, I want to add todo tasks to my list
+Scenario: As a user, I want to add todo tasks to my list<br>

-Given I launch the App
+Given I launch the App<br>
-When I add "Wash the car" as a task
+When I add "Wash the car" as a task<br>
-Then I should have "1" item in the list
+Then I should have "1" item in the list<br>

 Implementation